The 27 Most Important Data Input Design Patterns

 - Design patterns have a common language being used between designers.

 - It's harder to make design mistakes and create a bad user experience if you use well-known design patterns.

-- In some cases, you don't need to hire an expert designer to start building your product if you use a detailed library of design solutions or a UI kit as guideline.
+- In some cases, you don't need to hire an expert designer to start building your product if you use a detailed library of design solutions or a UI kit as a guideline.

 - A good library with configuration abilities can be a good base to build your own components and solutions.